 Experts do not know the exact cause of diabetes, but they do know that it is not caused by consuming sugars.
 Many factors contribute to developing type 2 diabetes, some of which you can attempt to modify—like your weight status and level of physical activity—and others that you cannot change—like your age and genes.

 Do sugars cause weight gain?

 No one source of calories causes weight gain.
 The predominant view among nutrition scientists is that weight gain occurs when we regularly consume more calories than we use.
 Excess calories may come from sugars, or any food, beverage, or nutrient that provides calories.

 Do sugars cause tooth decay?

-Tooth decay is the result of many factors, including heredity and the make-up and flow of saliva.
-Sugars and other carbohydrates such as starchy foods also play a part.
-Bacteria on the teeth (dental plaque) feed on carbohydrates and make acids.
-The acids then break down the tooth to form a cavity.
+Tooth decay is the result of many factors, including heredity causes and the make-up and flow of a person’s saliva.
+Sugars and other carbohydrates, such as starchy foods, also play a part.
+Bacteria on the teeth (also known as dental plaque) feed on carbohydrates and make acids that weaken tooth enamel and contribute to cavity formation.